tetrapharmakon/alta-typst/short-civi.typ

     == Preprints
     // has to be done by hand, dammit.

+    - Andrea Laretto and --- and Niccolò Veltri, _Directed equality with dinaturality_, #xiv("2409.10237")
+    - D. Ahman and G. Coraglia and D. Castelnovo and --- and N- Martins-Ferreira and Ü. Reimaa, _Fibrations of algebras_, #xiv("2408.16581")
     - ---, _Rosen's No-Go Theorem for Regular Categories_, #xiv("2012.11648") (2021)
     - D. Dentamaro and ---, Categorical Ontology I - Existence, (2020)
     - D. Dentamaro and ---, Functorial _Erkennen_, (2020)